longturn/freeciv21/docs/Modding/Rulesets/effects.rst

     Value is how much history type (cumulative) culture, not tied to any any specific city, the nation produces.

-.. _effect-infra-points:

-Infra_Points
-    City increases owner's infra points by value each turn.
-If overall points are negative after all cities have been processed, they are set to 0.

 .. _effect-bombard-limit-pct:

 Bombard_Limit_Pct